vikrampawar/cat-or-dog-identifier/README.md

-# cat-or-dog-identifier
+# Cat or Dog Identifier

-A repository that contains the Jupiter notebooks to build, export and then deploy an AI model as a web application
+A repository that contains the Jupyter notebooks to build, export and then deploy an AI model as a web application.